Democracy Alliance, A Group Of Liberal Super-Donors, Pledges $100 Million To Defeat Trump In Swing States

 A group of liberal mega-donors known as the Democracy Alliance wants to defeat Donald Trump in 2020, and are willing to put $100 million on the line in order to do so.

 As Politico reported, the nation’s most powerful liberal donor group is planning a multi-pronged strategy to train candidates, combat right-wing attacks online, and prepare for the redistricting that will take place in 2020.
-The group recently met in Austin, Texas, for a planning session that laid out the strategies in what the report noted is a major shift away from left-leaning institutions like the Center for American Progress and watchdog Media Matters into direct action to stop Trump’s re-election.
+The group recently met in Austin, Texas, for a planning session to lay out strategies.
+As Politico notes, when it comes to direct actions to stop Trump’s re-election, the group’s plan is a major shift away from left-leaning institutions like the Center for American Progress and watchdog Media Matters.

 The donors noted that the most effective strategy will be building grassroots support.